BeardMagics/CustomKill/README.md

   - Name, clan, level, clan members, and connection status
   - Name in **green** = connected
   - Name in **red** = offline
+  - Credit yet again to Sunrise (left this system in place)
 ---

 ## ⚙️ Easy Configuration